 15. Cheese rolling is a sport

 Well, once a year anyway.
 While England might be more commonly known for football, cricket, and rugby, you’ll also find more left-field sports here, too.
 Indeed, once a year, competitors compete in a cheese rolling competition, where they chase a 9lb block of Double Gloucester cheese down a steep hill.

 While the UK’s humble pound coin changed its design in 2017 – with older coins now only accepted at the bank – the currency itself remains the oldest one in the world that’s still in use, having clocked up an impressive 1200 years.

 17. The UK has more cities than you might think

-The UK’s surface area isn’t massive compared to some countries, but in total there are 69 official cities – with 51 in England, 7 in Scotland, 6 in Wales and 5 in Northern Ireland.
+The UK’s surface area isn’t massive compared to some countries, but in total there are 69 official cities – with 51 in England, seven in Scotland, six in Wales, and five in Northern Ireland.

 18. You can walk the mainland

 And people regularly do it for charity, too.
 The longest mainland distance in the UK is from Land’s End in Cornwall to John O’Groats in Caithness – a total of 870 miles.

 19. London has the largest library in the world